-Florida’s “Freedoms” Don’t Include Rooftop Solar, Safe Condos, or Dry Ground to Walk On
+Florida Freedoms Don’t Include Solar, Safe Condos, Dry Ground

 Just when you thought the sunshine state couldn’t sink much deeper into the primeval muck, the legislature finds new means to accelerate the State’s declining natural resilience.